Key Takeaway

 Tendon and Ligament Repair

 Tendon healing is inherently slower than mucosal repair due to the tissue's low vascularity and slow cell turnover.
-Animal studies on Achilles tendon transections, rotator cuff injuries, and medial collateral ligament damage show that BPC-157 accelerates the healing process but does not make it instantaneous.
+Animal studies on Achilles tendon transections, rotator cuff injuries, and medial collateral ligament damage show that BPC-157 accelerates the healing process but doesn't make it instantaneous.
 Measurable increases in tendon strength and collagen organization appeared at the 1 to 2 week mark in most studies, with continued improvement through 4 to 8 weeks.
 Clinical reports from physicians using BPC-157 for musculoskeletal indications align with this: patients typically notice reduced pain and improved function starting around week 2, with the most significant improvement occurring between weeks 3 and 6.

 Muscle Injury